aristocratos/btop/README.md

 ## Compilation Linux

-   Needs GCC 10 or higher, (GCC 11 or above strongly recommended for better CPU efficiency in the compiled binary).
+   Needs GCC 10 / Clang 16 (or higher).

    The makefile also needs GNU coreutils and `sed` (should already be installed on any modern distribution).